beldenge/camel-lab/README.md

 Package: com.redhat.techtalks.camel
 Extends: CamelTestSupport

-Add the following in the createCamelContext() method:
+Override the createCamelContext() method and add the following in the method body:
 ```Java
 		ConnectionFactory connectionFactory = new ActiveMQConnectionFactory("vm://localhost");